developer-friendly/k8s-external-secret-azure-vault/README.md

 - [x] Create the GitHub repository & the deploy key with write permissions
 - [x] (Optional) Create the user GPG Key and add it to GitH  ub GPG keys
 - [x] Spin up the Kubernetes cluster with the issuer URL of the GitHub pages
-- [ ] Create a shell script that fetches the OIDC config and commits them to repo
+- [x] Create a K8s cronjob that fetches the OIDC config and commits them to repo
 - [ ] Establish trust relationship from K8s to Azure Key Vault
 - [ ] Create the Azure Key Vault and establish OIDC trust with K8s
 - [ ] Create User Assigned Identity in Azure and grant read permission to Vault